solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 4. This deployment is now very robust and will survive multiple node failures.

+## Extra Resources

-# Utilize AKS and Azure Database for PostgreSQL Flexible Server
+For an example of deploying a Django app that uses Azure Database for PostgreSQL on AKS, reference [Tutorial: Deploy Django app on AKS with Azure Database for PostgreSQL - Flexible Server]. \# Utilize AKS and Azure Database for PostgreSQL Flexible Server

 Rather than managing the database volumes for a PostgreSQL server instance, it is possible to utilize Azure Database for PostgreSQL